Reducing carbon emissions with new green power technology

 Most scientists acknowledge that it is vital for us all to reduce carbon emissions.
 By comparing the emissions for different methods of electric energy production it becomes apparent that there is a vital need for even better wind turbines.
 They need to be capable of being deployed at sea and their capacity needs to be scaled up dramatically.
 The Demand for electrical energy is expected to increase 3 fold by 2050 so it is not enough to increase the supply via renewable energy.
 The use of any combustion processes to generate electricity, which has up to a 200x bigger carbon footprint compared to wind powered generation, must be replaced worldwide.

-To more fully understand the technical benefits of the new concept the limitations of current horizontal axis wind turbines (HAWTs) and vertical axis wind turbines (VAWTs) can be explored by looking at how they work.
+You can skip down to the design concept further down the page, or to more fully understand the technical benefits of the new concept and the limitations of current horizontal axis wind turbines (HAWTs) and vertical axis wind turbines (VAWTs) can be explored by looking at how they work.

-To look at the limitations of and how horizontal axis wind turbines work, click on the image below.
+To look at the limitations of and how horizontal axis wind turbines ( HAWT) work, click on the image below.

 For all wind turbines it is the lift and drag forces due to the apparent wind at an angle of attack (AOA) to the aerofoils that is relevant.
 For simplicity a similar cross section is shown and the axis of rotation are not shown.
 The Savonius turbines (drag type VAWT) are not included.
 They are simple but not as efficient as aerofoil based turbines.